 The time series of weekly solutions from 1983 to the end of 2008, produced by the Primary Combination Center, was delivered to IERS/ITRS as an official ILRS contributed data set for ITRF2008.
-Several months of joint work within the ILRS AWG were devoted to the quality assessment of the contributing solutions from the ILRS ACs as well as the final combined solutions from the ILRS CCs.
-The preliminary version of the combined ILRS time series was submitted in April 2009.
-Figures 5 and 6 show the origin and scale differences with respect to the old ITRF realization, ITRF2005 (actually the SLRF2005 frame, a derivative of ITRF2005, scaled for compliance to the SLR scale and merged with the ITRF2000 normal equations to cover all sites tracking between early 80's to present,
+Several months of joint work within the ILRS AWG were devoted to the quality assessment of the contributed solutions from the ILRS ACs as well as the final combined solutions from the ILRS CCs.
+The preliminary version of the combined ILRS time series was submitted in April 2009, and through continuous interaction with the ITRS Combination Centers, revised versions were contributed through the summer, until a satisfactory combination was reached.
+Figures 6 and 7 show a summary and illustration of the origin and scale rate differences with respect to the old ITRF realization, ITRF2005S (actually the SLRF2005 frame, a derivative of ITRF2005, scaled for compliance to the SLR scale and merged with the ITRF2000 normal equations to cover all sites tracking in the early 80's which were not part of ITRF2005S.